bilbosf/SLiTer/README.md

 7. **Use of weak cryptography algorithms:** Using algorithms such as MD4, MD5 and SHA-1 for encryption purposes.

 ## Architecture
 The Python scripts are all in the `src/` directory.
 The `src/main.py` file is the program entrypoint and is also responsible for iterating over the test directories and creating the output files.
 The `src/baseline_sniffer.py` file contains the `BaselineSniffer` class, which aims to closely follow the rules defined in the original SLIC program for comparison purposes.
 The `src/sniffer.py` file contains the `Sniffer` class, which contains the changes made to improve the performance compared to the baseline.
+The `src/hclparser.py` file contains the `HCLParser` class, which uses [docker-py](https://github.com/docker/docker-py) and [hcl2json](https://github.com/tmccombs/hcl2json) to parse the Terraform files into Python dictionaries.

 The program iterates over all subdirectories in the `terraform/` directory to create its output CSV files.